x2w-soda/Ludens/README.md

 Event system.
 Will eventually be generalized to register custom event types at runtime.

-- Window

-OS specific Windows for Win32, X11, Wayland, etc. Generates input events and window events for the user to process.

 - Lua

 Lua state using LuaJIT.
 Note that this is a low-level module not concerned with scripting.
 This module mainly wraps the Lua state for a object-oriented API.